theCydonian/ContainerCarpetServer/README.md

   00 00 *  *  *  /home/minecraft/backup.sh
 ```

-At midnight every day this script the backup script will run as root.
+At midnight every day this backup script will run as root.

 Change the user to the user you run the container under, and change the script
 location to where you store the backup script.
 You can also change the